hindu-comm/weblogs/manasataramgini/2016/07/2016-07-09_a-geopolitical-package-july-2016.md

 ::::::::::::::::::::::
 Finally, we have to look at the global scenario where it is hard to make predictions for the long term.
-For this reason, and also because we have insufficient data and inappropriate analytical devices  what we say here could easily turn out to be wrong.
+For this reason,and also because we have insufficient data and inappropriate analytical devices what we say here could easily turn out to be wrong.
 Like Triśiras Tvāṣṭra we have three major enemies, though there are other minor ones:
-1\) mleccha-s: these are by far the most powerful and way ahead of us in power.
-The last great war we fought against them was in 1857 CE where they crushed us in part using our own human resources.
+1) mleccha-s: these are by far the most powerful and way ahead of us in power.
+Thelast great war we fought against them was in 1857 CE where they crushed us in part using our own human resources.
 Today, while they are not physically within the main body of Hindudom, they have numerous assets even as then and could coordinate with our other two enemies to